Bell’s Palsy vs Stroke: What’s the Difference?

 Hemorrhagic Stroke

-Hemorrhagic strokes are caused by a weakened blood vessel that ruptures and bleeds into the brain surrounding it.
+Hemorrhagic strokes occur when a weakened blood vessel ruptures and bleeds into the brain surrounding it.
 According to the American Stroke Association, hemorrhagic strokes make up about 13% of stroke cases.

 There are two different types of hemorrhagic strokes.
 They include intracerebral (within the brain) hemorrhage or subarachnoid hemorrhage.
 The two types of weakened blood vessels that usually cause hemorrhagic strokes include aneurysms and arteriovenous malformations (AVMs).